4uralynn/163notes/topic3_notes.md

 ## The *Alternative* Absolute Ordered List

 **The *Flexible* Array**
+*A linear linked list with an array at each node.*
 ```
 [ ]-> [ ]]-> [ ]]-> [ ]/]
        v      v      v